Attention Deficit Disorder (ADD)

 Attention Deficit Hyperactivity Disorder, commonly known as ADHD, is a psychiatric disorder characterized by impulsiveness, hyperactivity, and an inability to focus or pay attention.
 Affecting 6-7% of children, ADHD is the subject of some controversy in the medical community as to how it is diagnosed and treated.

 Though it is not curable, most people with ADHD learn coping mechanisms for managing the disorder, and it is possible for the symptoms of ADHD to fade in adulthood.
 Approximately 30-50% of those diagnosed with ADHD as children continue to experience symptoms as adults.

 Signs and Symptoms of ADHD

-When ADHD co-occurs with an addiction or substance abuse problem, the first response is often to treat the dependency, as it seems more “urgent” and more easily cured.
-However, effective recovery requires intervention in both the dependency and the ADHD, and the creation of a treatment program that can respond to both.
+When ADHD co-occurs with an addiction, the first response is often to treat the dependency, as it seems more “urgent” and more easily cured.
+However, effective recovery requires treating both conditions, and creating a treatment program that can respond to both.

 Get Treatment for ADD or ADHD at Northbound

-If you or someone you love is struggling with an addiction or dependency problem, further complicated by existing ADD or ADHD, Northbound can help.
-Our experienced clinical staff understands the interplay between the disorder and addiction and will create an individualized treatment plan that will provide the best chance for a new, healthy, and sober life.
+If you or someone you love is struggling with an addiction or dependency problem, further complicated by existing ADD or ADHD, Northbound’s ADD treatment center in Orange County can help.
 Don’t wait.
 Contact Northbound Treatment Services today.